Corribee: Corribee number 1

 In 1963 a Dragon-class enthusiast wanted a smaller boat with the feel of a Dragon, but with "a cruising ability all her own" and commissioned a design from Robert Tucker.

 Robert Tucker’s 1963 drawings bear the working name of "Sea Nymph"; the inspiration for her name came from fishing on the banks of Loch Corrib in Galway, Ireland.

 Corribee was clinker-built in mahogany on oak at Tommy Mallon's yard by Loch Corrib in 1964 / 65.
 Corribee, sail number 1, eventually lent her name to the entire class of "Corribees".

 Some 10 or so wooden clinker "Corribees" were built at Tommy Mallon's Yard before construction moved to Heron Marine at Herne Bay, who built a lighter plywood-planked version.
 Newbridge Boats in Dorset started to produce a GRP version called the "Corribee 21", later to be known as the "Mark I" Corribee, followed by several variants of the Mark II, then the Mark III.

 In winter 1965 Corribee left Éire to be launched on the Medway - an undated surviving photograph (possibly from this time) shows her with a blue hull and white topsides.

 Corribee’s 21st Birthday was celebrated at Gravesend Sailing Club, presumably in 1986, photographs show her transom bearing the name "Corribee 1" and "GSC" (presumably "Gravesend Sailing Club") and she is then sporting an emerald green hull with cream topsides.

 At some time in the 1990s, Corribee hit an underwater obstruction sailing on the Thames and sank.
 She was raised and put into storage in a shed on the Isle of Dogs.

 She was due to be repaired, but had to be rescued from over-zealous restoration (including stripping all her paint, and stripping out of some of her decks and interior…) and she was moved to another storage shed.

 Having found a new owner determined to save this classic boat, and the night before Corribee was due in Clare Lallow's Yard at Cowes for a complete restoration, the new owner found vandals had forced the door on the shed and lit two fires under her hull.

 In spite of this, Laurie Borer and the team at Lallow's, and with help from the original drawings, restored her to her former glory.

 Corribee was relaunched by Jean Cook of the Corribee Owners' Association on Saturday 9 May 1998 from Lallow's Yard on the Medina, and was put up for sale in 2010.

 Her new owner took her to the Lakes, but she was sold again in 2012.
 Her current owner asked Laurie Boarer at Lallow's to restore her to pristine condition again, and she has been stored undercover ever since.

-As she approaches her 50th birthday, this classic yacht is again for sale.
+As she approaches her 60th birthday, this classic yacht needs some decking replacement and recommissioning.
+The boat has been purchased by Dr. Les Gornall in Northern Ireland for restoration.
+It will be sailing in Lough Neagh in 2025 out of Ballyronan Marina.